andersjanmyr/docker-lab/README.md

 * What environments variables, `env`, are set in the containers?
 * What files, `ls`, are in the working directory of the containers?
+* What hostnames are available in `/etc/hosts`?
+* Where do the hostnames come from?
+* It may not be possible to get into some of the containers, why is this?

 ### Getting files out of a container